 Warned on the responsibility for the first part of Art.
 92 of the Criminal Code of the RSFSR for refusing to testify and under Art.
 95 Criminal Code of the RSFSR for giving knowingly false testimony.
 Kolevatova (signature)

 Witness testified: When climbing Mount Otorten on February 1-2 of this year, a group of hikers from the Ural Polytechnic Institute died (my brother Aleksander Sergeevich Kolevatov, a 4th year student of the Faculty of Physics and Technology was in this group).
-I know the composition of the group well, I met with some participants of the campaign, I know how the group got ready (my brother had to provide the group with everything necessary for the trip).
+I know the composition of the group well, I met with some participants of the trek, I know how the group got ready (my brother had to provide the group with everything necessary for the trip).
 We talked a lot with him about the upcoming journey.
 Finally, I had to be a direct witness and even a little participant in the search for the missing group when it begun.

 The funds allocated for the organization of such hiking expeditions are very scarce.
 This was a 22-day ski trip to remote areas in winter conditions.
 Naturally, it is supposed to have a supply of nutritional products, in particular, each hiker needed to have an inviolable supply of chocolate (just as they had a box of matches each in the breast inside pocket of the suit).
 The institute allocated to each student only 100 (one hundred) rubles as an aid, which, of course, was not enough.
 The remaining funds were collected by the group members themselves, amounting to 350 rubles.